-The RM5261 provides a means to reduce the amount of power consumed by the internal core when the CPU would otherwise not be performing any useful operations.
+The RM5261A provides a means to reduce the amount of power consumed by the internal core when the CPU is not performing any useful operations.
 This state is known as Standby Mode.

 Executing the WAIT instruction enables interrupts and causes the processor to enter Standby Mode.
-When the wait instruction completes the W pipe stage, and if the SysAD bus is currently idle, the internal processor clock stops, thereby freezing the pipeline.
-The phase lock loop, or PLL, internal timer/counter, and the "wake up" input pins: Int[5:0]\, NMI\, ExtReq\, Reset\, and ColdReset\ will continue to operate in their normal fashion.
+If the SysAD bus is idle when the wait instruction completes the W pipe stage, the internal processor clock stops and the pipeline is suspended.
+The phase lock loop, or PLL, internal timer/ counter, and the "wake up" input pins: Int[5:0], NMI, ExtReq, Reset, and ColdReset continue to operate in their normal fashion.
 If the SysAD bus is not idle when the WAIT instruction completes the W pipe-stage, then the WAIT is treated as a NOP until the bus operation is completed.
-Once the processor to exit Standby mode and resume operation where it left off.
+Once the processor to exit Standby, any interrupt, including the internally generated timer interrupt, causes the processor to exit Standby mode and resume operation where it left off.
 The WAIT instruction is typically inserted in the idle loop of the operating system or real time executive.